Announcing general availability of Sponsored Display

 With this launch, vendors will no longer be able to create legacy product or category targeted campaigns through Sponsored Display; however, these ads will continue to serve with no loss of functionality.
 To take advantage of the new functionality, you can create a copy of these legacy campaigns.
 Simply use the “Copy” button next to your old campaign’s name in the advertising console to create a new campaign with any old settings automatically applied.
 Once you are comfortable with performance of the new campaign, you can archive your old campaign.

-Sponsored Display product targeting now available in the Amazon Advertising API
+Sponsored Display product targeting now available in the Amazon Ads API

-Sponsored Display product targeting is now available worldwide in the Amazon Advertising API.
-The Amazon Advertising API provides a way to automate, scale, and optimize advertising.
+Sponsored Display product targeting is now available worldwide in the Amazon Ads API.
+The Amazon Ads API provides a way to automate, scale, and optimize advertising.
 Campaign and performance data for Sponsored Display product targeting is available through the API, enabling programmatic access for campaign management and reporting.
-The API enables users to develop flexible solutions that meet their needs and goals, and to integrate more deeply with Amazon Advertising.
+The API enables users to develop flexible solutions that meet their needs and goals, and to integrate more deeply with Amazon Ads.
 The API offers most of the functionality of the advertising console while enabling programmatic management, allowing advertisers to manage ads or ad groups based on pre-defined conditions.